Gbrlmoraes/ibm_time_series/README.md

-# ibm_time_series
+# Specialized Models: Time Series and Survival Analysis
+_Final Project_

-Repository of the archives that i produced to the final project of the IBM course: Specialized Models: Time Series and Survival Analysis
+- This is the final project that i did to be approved in the course _Specialized Models: Time Series and Survival Analysis_ from IBM